Menu

 • locate the assets of the deceased and determine their value

-• obtain death certificate and notify various agencies of the death - some agencies will require a copy of the death certificate
+• obtain a death certificate and notify various agencies of the death - some agencies will require a copy of the death certificate

 • prepare a list of beneficiaries and their addresses